dakuikui001/IS6751_fake_real_news_classification/README.md

-# Real vs Fake News Classification using LSTM
+# Real vs Fake News Classification using GloVe + LSTM

 A deep learning project that classifies news articles as real or fake using LSTM (Long Short-Term Memory) neural networks with pre-trained GloVe embeddings.